ryo-ngked/data-science-training-2025/Atiqah/README.md

 **Challenges Faced**:
 - Not familiar with the terms
 - Still confuse about the bracket type.
-- The tutorial given is more simple and straightforward but the exercise is more complex and confusing
+- The tutorial given is more simple and straightforward but the exercise is more complex and confusing for beginner like me

 **Next Steps**:
 - Move on to Lesson 4 and 5

 **Questions / Help Needed**:
--
+- I need to understand all the terms, functions, and symbol.

 ## Weekly Progress Log (2025-08-16)